ehw-fit/zynq-nvdla-faultinjection/guide/hardware.md

 ## 2.3 Vivado Hardware Design
 Vivado 2022.1 was used.

-Due to porting the NVDLA on FPGA, there Verilog options were used:
+These Verilog options were used to port the NVDLA to FPGA:
 ```
 VLIB_BYPASS_POWER_CG
 NV_FPGA_FIFOGEN